dart-portals/binary/README.md

 ### Behind the scenes: How is data encoded

-When encoding a value with a fitting adapter, two steps happen:
+When encoding a value with a fitting adapter, three steps happen:

-* The id that the adapter was registered with gets encoded.
+* The id that the adapter was registered for gets encoded.
 * The adapter is used to encode the value.
 * For non-primitive adapters, the length of the encoding is saved.